X

 Presentation:

-Ladies and gentlemen, good day and welcome to Adani Ports and Special Economic Zone Limited’s Q3FY26 conference call hosted by MK Global Financial Services Limited.
-As a reminder, all participant lines will be in the listen only mode and there will be an opportunity for you to ask questions after the presentation concludes.
-Should you need assistance during the call, please signal an operator by pressing Star then zero on your touchstone phone.
-I now hand the conference over to Mr. Anshul Agarwal from MK Global Financial Services Limited.
-Thank you.
-And over to you sir.
+Ladies and gentlemen, good day, and welcome to Adani Ports and Special Economic Zone Limited’s Q3 FY26 Conference Call, hosted by Emkay Global Financial Services Limited.
+As a reminder, all participant lines will be in the listen-only mode, and there will be an opportunity for you to ask questions after the presentation concludes.
+[Operator Instructions]

 Anshul AgrawalAnalyst

-Rahul AgarwalHead Of Investor Relations and ESG
+Rahul AgarwalHead of Investor Relations and ESG

-Ashwani GuptaWhole-Time Director and Chief Executive Officer
+Ashwani GuptaWhole-Time Director and Chief Executive Officer, Adani Ports and Special Economic Zone Limited

-Whether we talk about financials, we talk about revenue growth, we talk about EBITDA growth, we talk about pac, we talk about market share, we talk about free cash, we talk about if you talk about any indicator you will see a consistent growth delivering a very very sustainable performance.
-And we have been saying that in every quarter and we are demonstrating it in every quarter.
-Now I will go little bit more in detail.
-The domestic ports delivered the highest ever 9 month container share at 40.6 which is our main pillar of growth.
-Then when we talk about international ports I still remember we always talked about how the international ports will perform.
+Whether we talk about financials, we talk about revenue growth, we talk about EBITDA growth, we talk about PAT, we talk about market share, we talk about free cash, we talk about — if you talk about any indicator, you will see a consistent growth delivering a very, very sustainable performance.
+And we have been saying that in every quarter, and we are demonstrating it in every quarter.

-So and now you can see that in quarter we had a revenue which was 1000 crore.
-So which means that International business is also becoming between 4,000 to 5,000 crore revenue annual business which is a very very hyper growth trajectory.
-When we talk about Marine and if you remember that when we did the acquisition of Astro, we very smartly handicrafted this business.
-And this is the reason that Marine is also pulling our profitable growth.
+When we talk about marine, and if you remember that when we did the acquisition of Astro, we very smartly handicrafted this business, and this is the reason that marine is also pulling our profitable growth.
 And all these do not come at the cost of profitability.
-So if you look at Marine and international ports, Ebitda, it is more than double with double digit growth.
+So if you look at marine and international ports EBITDA, it is more than double with double-digit growth.
+And also when you look at logistics, which is of course our second pillar, we have delivered the revenue, INR1,121 crore, which is 62% higher year-on-year.
+And this was possible because of our strategy, which is based on asset-heavy, asset-light, and asset-zero.

-And also when you look at logistics which is of course our second pillar, we have delivered the revenue 1121 crore which is 62% higher end year.
-And this was possible because of our strategy which is based on asset heavy, asset light and asset zero.
-Then all these financial disciplines, all these operational excellence results in a very strong financial discipline.
-Which means despite the NQXT acquisition where we are taking 700 million Australian dollars of debt, we are still able to keep our leverage under a check of 1.8x which means moving forward when we are following this higher double digit growth trajectory, our cash flow is so much significant for us which will help us in investing in the capacities on the existing asset which is giving us the organic growth but also to explore the meaningful rate of return in organic growth by merger and acquisitions.
+Then all these financial disciplines, all these operational excellence results in a very strong financial discipline, which means despite the NQXT acquisition, where we are taking AUD700 million of debt, we are still able to keep our leverage under a check of 1.8 times, which means moving forward, when we are following this higher double-digit growth trajectory, our cash flow is so much significant for us, which will help us in investing in the capacities on the existing asset, which is giving us the organic growth, but also to explore the meaningful rate of return inorganic growth by a merger and acquisitions.
+So with the operational excellence and the financial discipline, we have revised our guidance by INR800 crores.

-So with the operational excellence and the financial discipline we have revised our guidance by 800 crore.
 Now all this have been very clearly appreciated and recognized by the external agencies.
-To start with our balance sheet strength is now validated by Japan Credit Research Agency which rated us a notch above India’s sovereign rating.
-Now moving forward we continue to invest in the capacities for the organic growth especially in India including liquid including containers.
-And very recently we announced 16,000 crores within jam phase two expansion.
-And we are investing in Damra, Anor, Kattupalli, Haldia and so on and so on.
+To start with, our balance sheet strength is now validated by Japan Credit Research Agency, which rated us a notch above India’s sovereign rating.
+Now moving forward, we continue to invest in the capacities for the organic growth, especially in India, including liquid, including containers, and very recently we announced INR16,000 crores Vizhinjam Phase 2 expansion.
+And we are investing in Dhamra, Ennore, Kattupalli, Haldia, and so on and so on.

-And this growth momentum along with the operational efficiency positions us to be very much, to be very much on the trajectory towards the FY29 which is our end of five year plan where we said we will be doing 65,500 crores of revenue and 36,500 crores of EBITDA.
-So once again quarter and quarter we are over delivering with respect to internal as well as the external benchmarks which are making us very much confident to reach the five year plan in FY29.
-Now giving little bit more details that how we are investing in the technology to improve the operational efficiency.
+And this growth momentum along with the operational efficiency positions us to be very much — to be very much on the trajectory towards the FY29, which is our end of five-year plan, where we said we will be doing INR65,500 crores of revenue and INR36,500 crores of EBITDA.
+So once again, quarter-on-quarter, we are over-delivering with respect to internal, as well as the external benchmarks, which are making us very much confident to reach the five-year plan in FY29.

 We now take the questions.
 Thank you.